 Another cool thing about Drive is that it allows uploading and editing (only after they have been converted to a Google document) of Microsoft documents such as Office and Excel files.
 All of your files in your Drive will be automatically synchronized with files across other devices.

-But as any cloud storage service, they offer paid memberships which will allow you to increase the size of your “Drive” to 30TB (at the time this article was written).
+But as with any cloud storage service, they offer paid memberships which will allow you to increase the size of your “Drive” to 30TB (at the time this article was written).

 All of the files you upload either through their desktop application or through their website are limited to a size of 10GB.